IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ### Accessibility

-"An NHRI must be readily accessible to its clients -- those individuals and groups whose rights it has been established to promote and protect".^[National Human Right Institutions Best Practice] The Commission should:
+"An NHRI must be readily accessible to its clients -- those individuals and groups whose rights it has been established to promote and protect".\[73] The Commission should:

 -   Provide clear pathways for men and men's advocates to engage with them about men's human rights;
 -   Identify barriers for men and men's advocates in engaging with the Commission;